ThomasDoyle11/orbit/scripts/README.md

 The variables which define the way an object acts give variety to the gameplay.
 For example, the `orbitRadius` can be changed to give different radii in which the player orbits, and if this value is 0 it represents an object that cannot be orbited.
 Regardless of this value, if an object has a `destructionFactor` greater than 0 then it will eventually be destroyed, meaning it can no longer be orbited and will eject the player if currently being orbited.
 If an object also has an `explosionRadius` greater than 0, then it will cause an explosion destroying everything in this radius on destruction, prompting the player to hightail it outta there.
 Finally, the `gravityFactor` being greater than 0 will cause the comet to be drawn towards the object, and less than 0 will slowly move it away.

-By customising the `coreObject` variable, the core of the object can be made to look like different celestial objects.
+By customising the `coreObject` variable, the core of the object can be made to look like different Celestial Bodies.
 For example, a planet-looking object would lend itself to having a stable orbit, whereas a sun-like object may lend itself to being destroyed and exploding à la a supernova, and a black hole might draw the comet in.
 As well as this, a set of `planetRings` can be defined, giving more variety to the Celestial Bodies.

 ## Grid.cs